Apokoala/Apokoala.github.io/README.md

 ```
 When used it looks like this!
 ```
 Which is pretty cool.
+Something similar is blocktext:
+> which
+> looks like
+> this

  We can also do things like:
 ~~strikethrough~~ using double tildes at the lead and follow of a statement.
 Additionally, **bold** using double lead and follow asterix __italic__

 More information about syntax is available [here](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)